-Motor vehicle and other unexpected injury-related accidents cause 29 million* trips to the emergency room each year.
-And unanticipated—and uncovered—after-treatment ER bills average over $600.** Your major medical insurance will help with many of your expenses, but wouldn’t you feel better knowing you’ll have extra help paying some of your bill?
+An unexpected injury-related accident could mean a trip to the emergency room.
+And unanticipated, uncovered, after-treatment ER bills can add up quick.
+Your major medical insurance will help with many of your expenses, but wouldn't you feel better knowing you'll have extra help paying some of your bills?

-Accident Insurance pays you a lump sum cash benefit to help cover your out-of-pocket expenses so you can focus more on getting well and less on the extra expenses an accident can bring.
-Benefits include:
+Group Accident Insurance pays you a lump sum cash benefit to help cover your out-of-pocket expenses so you can focus more on getting well and less on the extra expenses an accident can bring.
+Plan highlights include: